 The sun provides the energy needed by ecosystems.
-Plants take this energy and use photosynthesis to convert it sugar.
+Plants take this energy and use photosynthesis to create sugar which they can use for energy.
 Nutrients in the soil, the air, and water also play a part in keeping an ecosystem thriving and in balance.

 Some important cycles that occur in ecosystems to help maintain proper balance include: